lakshaykun/Keeping-Up-with-the-Winner/README.md

 ├── requirements.txt              # Python package dependencies
 ├── README.md                     # This file
 ├── LICENSE                       # MIT License
-└── Keeping Up with the Winner.pdf  # The original research paper
+├── Keeping Up with the Winner.pdf  # The original research paper (arXiv:2403.19903)
+└── Keeping Up with the Winner!.pptx  # Presentation slides for the research
 ```

 ### Directory Explanations